ubccr/hpc-toolset-tutorial/xdmod/README.md

 PCP has been [installed](https://github.com/ubccr/hpc-toolset-tutorial/blob/master/slurm/install.sh#L80-L87) and configured on the compute nodes.
 This tutorial uses a cut-down list of PCP metrics from the recommended metrics for a production HPC system.
 This shorter list is suitable for running inside the docker demo.
 On a real HPC system the data collection should be setup following the [PCP Data collection](https://supremm.xdmod.org/supremm-compute-pcp.html#configuration-templates) guide.

-The file used in this demo can be viewed here: https://github.com/ubccr/hpc-toolset-tutorial/blob/master/slurm/pmlogger-supremm.config#L56-L59
+The file used in this demo can be [viewed here](https://github.com/ubccr/hpc-toolset-tutorial/blob/master/slurm/pmlogger-supremm.config#L56-L59)

 VERY IMPORTANT - Don't start the configuration of the Job Performance module until there is job data ingested into Open XDMoD The Job performance setup relies on the accounting data from the Jobs realm in Open XDMoD.